-- Always remove the rear wheels when transporting the wheelchair. - Firmly secure all wheelchair components in the means of transport to prevent them from coming loose during the journey. - When transporting the unoccupied wheelchair in a car or an airplane make sure that it is folded and secured.
+- Always remove the rear wheels when transporting the wheelchair. - Firmly secure all wheelchair components in the means of transport to prevent them from coming loose during the journey.

-- Excessive wear and abrasion could affect the strength of load-bearing parts. - Do not pull your wheelchair across abrasive surfaces without the wheels fitted (e.g. pulling the frame over tarmac).
+Excessive wear and abrasion could affect the strength of load-bearing parts.

+Do not pull your wheelchair across abrasive surfaces without the wheels fitted (e.g. pulling the frame over tarmac).

-7.2 Folding and unfolding the wheelchair
+7.2 Folding/Unfolding the backrest